-FOA Issue Date: October 22, 2020 Submission Deadline for Letters of Intent: Tuesday, December 8, 2020 5:00 PM Eastern Submission Deadline for Pre-Applications: N/A Pre-Application Response Date: N/A Submission Deadline for Applications: Tuesday, January 5, 2021 11:59 PM Eastern
+FOA Issue Date: October 18, 2021 Submission Deadline for Letters of Intent: November 9, 2021 5:00 PM Eastern Time Submission Deadline for Applications: December 7, 2021 11:59 PM Eastern Time

 UPDATES AND REMINDERS

 RECOMMENDATIONS

 The Department of Energy (DOE) encourages you to register in all systems as soon as possible.
 You are also encouraged to submit letters of intent and applications well before the deadline.